Modular Architectures and Entanglement Schemes for Error-Corrected Distributed Quantum Computation: Threshold simulation details

 \section{Threshold simulation details}

 In this appendix, we provide details on the numerical calculations of the distributed surface code thresholds.
 We also introduce two additional parameter sets for the coherence and operational times: Set-mix and Set-D. Set-mix is a set composed of $T_\text{link}^\text{dec}$ from Set-1 and $T_\text{idle}^\text{dec}$ from Set-3.
 The motivation is to analyze the performance of technologies that exhibit excellent quantum memory capabilities with long-lasting $T_\text{idle}^\text{dec}$ times.
-Set-D is inspired by nitrogen-vacancy (NV) center implementation of distributed surface code, explored in Ref.~\cite{debone2024thresholds}.
+Set-D is inspired by nitrogen-vacancy (NV) center implementation of distributed surface code, explored in Ref.~\cite{10.1116/5.0200190}.
 See App. \ref{app:diamond_center} for more details on the physical model based on defect centers in diamond.
 Fig.~\ref{tab:coherence_parameters_all_appendix} presents a summary of all the five parameter sets together.
 For Set-D, we use the absolute values of the parameters and not relative numbers w.r.t. $t_\text{link}$ times.
 We use different $T_\text{1/2,idle/link}^\text{dec}$ times as shown, inspired via the experiments with dynamical decoupling (DD) incorporated gates.
+Before performing the full threshold calculations, we first plot the GHZ success probability and infidelity against the varied parameter, $p$, for circuit-level noise.
+This gives us estimate on which values of $p$ are the most relevant.
+Making use of the numerical bounds which we found on the success probability and fidelities.
+This makes it handy to calculate the other values and scan the parameter space where we would find a threshold for that setting.
+This is shown in Fig.~\ref{fig:GHZFidAndRate} for the direct GHZ generation schemes for both the WT-3/4 modular architectures.